evaCastro/ndn-signed-data/src/producer-signed-data3/README.md

   *CONSUMER*

-    Run the consumer from `ndn-signed-data/` folder using the provider-signed-data1 and the validation rules in `./config/validation3.conf`:
+    a) Run the consumer from `ndn-signed-data/` folder using the provider-signed-data1 and the validation rules in `./config/validation-3a.conf`:

         rule
         {